 Catholicism in Denmark is a tiny minority religion, an immigrant religion in a country that is among the most secularized countries in the world.
 In one large cross-cultural study, only 9 percent of Danes describe religion as being very important in their lives.1 In another study, 18 percent of Danes indicated that they believe that Jesus is the savior of the world.2 Danes fall very low on measures of regular church attendance, beliefs about the afterlife and the Bible, and in prayer and other religious experience.3

 But Denmark offers a strange twist: though belief in God and in basic Christian theological tenets is extraordinarily low, a high proportion of Danish children are baptized and confirmed every year.
-Even more remarkable, 80 percent of Danes pay a special, optional income tax (generally about 1percent of income) to support the Lutheran church.
+Even more remarkable, 80 percent of Danes pay a special, optional income tax (generally about 1 percent of income) to support the Lutheran church.
 The upkeep of churches and clergy, and church rituals of baptism, confirmation, marriage and (especially) funerals are culturally important to Danes, even if they don't believe the basic dogmas of the churches or practice with any regularity.
-Secular Danes frequently say they draw comfort from church spaces, hymns and rituals, but would much prefer that the God-talk be omitted from the rituals.4
+A 2017 survey indicated that 88 percent of Danes said that they were "not too" or "not at all" likely to opt out of paying the tax in the future.4 Secular Danes frequently say they draw comfort from church spaces, hymns and rituals, but would much prefer that the God-talk be omitted from the rituals.5 In the same 2017 survey, three-quarters of those who pay the tax said that churches "play an important role in helping the poor and needy", and "bring people together and strengthen community bonds."
+Half said that they "protect and strengthen morality."6

 While precise data on Catholic Church attendance and commitment is not available for Denmark, clergy and lay interviewees for this project suggest that some of that sense of belonging without believing applies to Danish Catholics (immigrants would be the exception).
 Rates of church attendance among ethnic Danish Catholics are commonly said to be much lower than among immigrant Catholics, and committed Catholic Danes say that adherence to many non-dogmatic Catholic beliefs is lower, especially around aspects of sexual ethics.
 The more interesting story, though, may be how other aspects of Catholic life and practice are culturally inflected in Denmark.